 What is the benefit of having a goodwill accounting expert?

 Goodwill only shows up on a balance sheet when two companies complete a merger or acquisition.
-With an emphasis on the calculation of goodwill, the amortization of intangibles, and the measurement associated with impairments—experts in goodwill accounting offer a unique perspective to these situations.
+Experts in this area have an emphasis on calculating goodwill, the amortization of intangibles, and the measurement associated with goodwill impairment.
 They are also critical to the preparation of company financial statement presentations.